 ENGL 120 College Composition II 3 cr.
-(GE1) Advanced practice in college-level writing from sources and in applying rhetorical strategies.
-Emphasis on rhetorical strategies and incorporating research in academic writing.
-Does not apply toward the English major/minor.
-Prerequisite(s): ENGL 110.
+(GE1) Advanced practice in college-level writing from sources and in applying

 ENGL 121H Honors Composition II 3 cr.
 (GE1) The second course taken in the honors curriculum.
 Replaces ENGL 120 in the General Education program.
 Independent research and writing focuses on a rigorous study of literature.
 Prerequisite(s): ENGL 110 or 111; admission to Honors Program or permission of the Honors Director.
 Does not apply toward the English major/minor.